jedisct1/rust-jwt-simple/README.md

 ### Salted keys

-Symmetric keys, such as the ones use with the `HS256`, `HS384`, `HS512` and `BLAKE2B` algorithms, are simple and fast, but have a major downside: signature and verification use the exact same key.
+Symmetric keys, such as the ones used with the `HS256`, `HS384`, `HS512` and `BLAKE2B` algorithms, are simple and fast, but have a major downside: signature and verification use the exact same key.
 Therefore, an adversary having access to the verifier key can forge arbitrary, valid tokens.

-Salted keys mitigate this issue the following way:
+Salted keys mitigate this issue in the following way:

-- A random signer salt is created, and attached to the shared key.
-This salt is meant to be only known by the signer.
+- A random signer salt is created and attached to the shared key.
+This salt is meant to be known only by the signer.
-- Another salt is computed from the signer salt, and is meant to be used for verification.
+- Another salt is computed from the signer salt and is meant to be used for verification.
-- The verifier salt is used to verify the signer salt, which is included in tokens, in the `salt` JWT header.
+- The verifier salt is used to verify the signer salt, which is included in tokens in the `salt` JWT header.

 If the verifier has access to tokens, it can forge arbitrary tokens.
 But given only the verification code and keys, this is impossible.
-This greatly improve the security of symmetric keys used for verification on 3rd party servers, such as CDNs.
+This greatly improves the security of symmetric keys used for verification on 3rd party servers, such as CDNs.

 A salt binds to a key, and can be of any length.
 The `generate_with_salt()` function generates both a random symmetric key, and a 32-byte salt.